mrutjes/Wijsneuzen/README.md

 We document the results of each approach, including:
 - Percentage of nets succesfully conneted when testing different orders of netlists
 - Total cost and breakdown (wire length and intersections).
-- Computational efficiency.
-   - The amount of steps an algorithm has to take.
-   - The time it takes for an algorithm to find one succesful solution.
+- The time it has taken the algorithm to complete 250 iterations of a netlist.

 ---